All Products

 No

-For real-time log collection, the time difference is typically within 3 seconds.
+For real-time collection, the journal timestamp and collection time typically differ by less than 3 seconds.

 6. Create indexes and preview data.
 Then, click Next.
 By default, full-text indexing is enabled in Simple Log Service.
 You can also manually create field indexes for the collected logs or click Automatic Index Generation.
 Then, Simple Log Service generates field indexes.
 For more information, see Create indexes.